2 out of 5 rated this helpful - Rate this topic

 If this variable receives FALSE, the calling application must not release the handle returned in the phCryptProvOrNCryptKey variable.
 The handle will be released on the last free action of the certificate context.

 If this variable receives TRUE, the caller is responsible for releasing the handle returned in the phCryptProvOrNCryptKey variable.
-If the pdwKeySpec variable receives the CERT_NCRYPT_KEY_SPEC flag, the handle must be released by passing it to the NCryptFreeObject function; otherwise, the handle is released by passing it to the CryptReleaseContext function.
+If the pdwKeySpec variable receives the CERT_NCRYPT_KEY_SPEC value, the handle must be released by passing it to the NCryptFreeObject function; otherwise, the handle is released by passing it to the CryptReleaseContext function.

 Return value